 When Robin Willams took his life, he was not aware he had Diffuse Lewy Body Dementia.
 His widow wrote an essay in 2016 for a neurological journal titled “The terrorist inside my husband’s brain.”
 She describes his struggle in vivid detail; he was “growing weary.”
 That is a perfect description for all of us who are touched by superficial siderosis.

-The last few years have been very hard on Gary.
+The years have been very hard on Gary.
 He had to give up his job.
-They made him stop driving.
+His doctors stopped his driving.
 A sister lost her battle with cancer.
-Stress and anxiety.
-His physical deterioration continued body pain, constant headaches, and hearing.
-But the most significant noticeable change was his short-term memory.
+Stress and anxiety continue to build.
+His physical deterioration has progressed into constant pain, extreme headaches, hearing loss and feelings of isolation.
+But the most significant noticeable and frightening change was his short-term memory.
 I could feel the depression taking hold.
 It continued to worry me for months.
-We were sitting in the kitchen just before Christmas when the conversation turned to Robin Williams.
+We were sitting in the kitchen just before Christmas in 2016 when the conversation turned to Robin Williams.
 Gary said, in a moment of honesty, he understood what drove Robin to commit suicide.

-Gary entered the VA healthcare system this past January.
-I brought up our conversation from December in his new patient interview.
-Depression and suicide are two big trigger words with the VA.
-Gary explained he merely meant he understood what would drive someone to take their life.
-I was given instructions for emergency intervention if it ever became necessary.
+Gary entered the Veterans Administration healthcare system in January of 2017.
+I brought up our conversation from December in his interview.
+Depression and suicide are two big trigger words within the VA.
+Gary explained he now understood what would drive someone to take their life.
+During his appointment with his neuropsychologist, Dr. Fazio recommended he begin a mental healthcare treatment plan.
+Gary has chosen to decline therapy.
+I was given instructions for emergency intervention if it ever becomes necessary.